Egypt·24 October - 3 November 2025

 FAQs

 The trip officially starts on October 24th, but if you're flying overnight to get to Cairo, consider arriving a day early so you have time to relax and adjust to the local time zone.
-If you decide to arrive early, there's an "Arrive 1 Day Early" option in the Add-ons section to reserve an extra night at our Cairo hotel so you don't need to change rooms.

-We will have a zoom call about 8-10 weeks before the trip starts to discuss all that information and give you a packing list.
+We will have a Zoom call about 8-10 weeks before the trip starts to discuss all that information and give you a packing list.
 Here is a great website that we love that will help you with packing and travel trips.

 The average temperature in Cairo in October is around 80°F during the day and 60°F at night.
 Perfect traveling weather!